theletter-zee/snipe-bot/README.md

-# Snipe bot 2.0.0a discordpy
+# Discord Snipe bot

-Basic 2 commands that spits out the most recently deleted message using discord.py 1.7.3
+Basic 2 commands that spits out the most recently deleted message using discord.py 2.0.0a

 <h2> Commands </h2>